Najmul190/Discord-AI-Selfbot/README.md

 - ~toggleactive [channel] - Toggle the current channel to the list of active channels
 - ~toggledm - Toggle if the bot should be active in DM's or not
 - ~ignore @user - Ignore a user from using the bot
-- ~imagine [prompt] - Generate an image from a prompt
+- ~imagine [prompt] [style] - Generate an image from a prompt
+- ~styles - List all the styles available for image generation
 - ~analyze @user - Analyze a user's messages to provide a personality profile

 # Steps to install and run: